RuiHuangNUS/RuiHuangNUS.github.io/_pages/about.md

 # 🔥 News
 - *2025.08*: &nbsp;🎉🎉 We will participate in the [Workshop on Advanced Aerial Robotics](http://www.dragon.t.u-tokyo.ac.jp/all-events/workshop-aar-2025/) at the University of Tokyo in October 2025, where we will present the latest progress of our MARS project.
-- *2025.06*: &nbsp;🎉🎉 Our paper titled ["Robust Fault-Tolerant Control and Agile Trajectory Planning for Modular Aerial Robotic Systems"](https://arxiv.org/abs/2503.09351) has been accepted by IROS 2025.
+- *2025.06*: &nbsp;🎉🎉 Our paper titled ["MARS-FTCP: Robust Fault-Tolerant Control and Agile Trajectory Planning for Modular Aerial Robot Systems"](https://arxiv.org/abs/2503.09351) has been accepted by IROS 2025.
 See you in Hangzhou, China!
 - *2025.04*: &nbsp;🎉🎉 Our team won the Judge’s Commendation Award in the Singapore Amazing Flying Machine Competition Category E: Drone Swarm Search and Rescue.
 - *2025.01*: &nbsp;🎉🎉 Our paper titled ["Robust Self-Reconfiguration for Fault-Tolerant Control of Modular Aerial Robot Systems"](https://arxiv.org/abs/2503.09376) has been accepted by ICRA 2025!
 - *2025.01*: &nbsp;🎉🎉 I’m happy to share that I’ve started my Doctor of Philosophy - PhD at National University of Singapore!